 ERP systems are NOT one size fits all.

-Note: Because features, functions, and technology are constantly changing, we recommend full diligence that matches your business requirements with the software capabilities to select the best solution.
+Note: Because features, functions, and technology are constantly changing, we recommend complete due diligence that matches your business requirements with the software capabilities to select the best solution.
+If you have questions about specific capabilities, it’s suggested to secure proof via a software demonstration.

 Deployment and Installation

-While NetSuite prides itself on being a purely cloud-based ERP solution, Sage ERP X3 can actually run both on-premises or in the cloud (as a hosted solution).
+While Oracle NetSuite prides itself on being a purely cloud-based ERP solution, Sage X3 allows freedom of choice.
+Sage X3 can be run on-premises, privately hosted or in the cloud (as a hosted subscription solution).
+With Sage X3, you control where your data resides and who manages it.

 Flexibility, Customization and Ownership

-With SaaS (software-as-a-service) solutions such as NetSuite, you are simply “renting” the right to use the software which means customizations could be out of the question.
-So if NetSuite does everything you need out-of-the-box, it’s not an issue.
+With SaaS (software-as-a-service) solutions such as Oracle NetSuite, you are simply “renting” the right to use the software which means customizations could be out of the question.
+If Oracle NetSuite does everything you need out-of-the-box, software subscription is not an issue until you want to cancel your contract.

-Also be sure to consider compatibility and availability of integrated add-ons which may present a potential limitation that should be explored during the evaluation process.
-If add-on software or integration is important for you, Sage ERP X3 may offer greater flexibility.
+Also, be sure to consider compatibility and availability of integrated add-ons which may present a potential limitation that should be explored during the evaluation process.
+If add-on software or integration to external solutions is important to you, Sage X3 may offer greater access and flexibility.

-Sage ERP X3 can manage multiple charts of accounts with a single software license, while NetSuite supports only one chart of accounts shared across countries.
+It’s not uncommon for related entities to adopt separate Chart of Accounts across the organization while relying on advanced reporting tools to manage consolidations.
+Sage X3 can manage multiple charts of accounts with a single software license, while Oracle NetSuite supports only one Chart of Accounts shared across countries.

 Cost Comparison: Rent or Buy

-Sage ERP X3 can offer significant savings vs. NetSuite on perpetual or subscription licensing depending on the timeline.
+Sage X3 can offer significant savings vs. Oracle NetSuite on perpetual or subscription licensing depending on your timeline to measure ROI.
 With either product, there are a lot of variables to consider when calculating your total investment.

-Considering ROI (Return on Investment), it’s common for Subscription (rental) models to be the cheaper initial investment in Year 1.
-But over time, and typically between Year 2 & Year 3, ROI favors the ownership/purchase model over rental in many cases.
+Considering ROI (Return on Investment), it is common for Subscription (rental) models to be the cheaper initial investment in Year 1.
+But over time, and potentially as early as Years 2 & Years 3, the rental model becomes more costly than purchasing.
+ROI favors the ownership/purchase model over rental in many cases after several years.

-For purposes of comparison only, here’s an example of pricing* for a 10-User system:
+For purposes of comparison only, here’s an example of pricing*:

-*Note: cost calculations performed based on information available as of March 2013.
-Please check with a Sage or NetSuite authorized partner for a quote or current pricing.
+*Note: cost calculations performed based on information available as of August 2019.
+Please check with a Sage or Oracle NetSuite authorized partner for a quote, current pricing and financing options.